forcedotcom/salesforcedx-vscode/docs/publishing.md

 This is a guide for publishing to the Visual Studio Code Marketplace.
 Most contributors will not need to worry about publishing.
-However, it might be worthwhile familiaring yourself with the steps in case you need to share the extensions through the .vsix files.
+However, it might be worthwhile familiarizing yourself with the steps in case you need to share the extensions through the .vsix files.

 # Goal